Sethulakshmic/Home-SIEM-Lab/README.md

 - Setting up alerts for security events.

 ## Setting up Elastic Account
 After registering, log in to the Elastic Cloud console at https://cloud.elastic.co.
+Click on "Start your free trial" to kick off the process.